SAP/luigi/docs/luigi-client-api.md

 #### removeItem

-Remove an item for a specific key.
+Removes an item for a specific key.

 ##### Parameters